A map of the TZ timezones of the world

-The tz_world shapefile (14 Mb) captures the boundaries of the TZ timezones across the world.
+The tz_world shapefile (zip, sha1) captures the boundaries of the TZ timezones across the world.
+The geometries are all POLYGONs, and a TZ timezone will sometimes have multiple polygons.
+There are about 28,000 rows.

-The geometries are primarily derived from the fip10s data, augmented with data presented in the pages for the maps of the US, Canada and China.
+The geometries are primarily derived from the fip10s data (itself derived from the VMAP0 data), augmented with data presented in the pages for the maps of the United States, Canada, Mexico, Russia and China.

 This is a snaphsot of the zones (many of the smaller zones are not visible at this scale):

 The vast majority of the tz timezones are by construction matching a country, so little needs to be said about them: we equate them with the corresponding region in our fips10s data.
-We also discussed the situation of the US, Canada and China in other pages.
-That leaves only a few countries with multiple time zones, and again, most of them at straightforward, with timezone matching administrative divisions of the countries: the correspondance is documented in the script we use to build the shapefile (see below).
+We also discussed the situation of the United States, Canada, Mexico, Russia and China in other pages.
+That leaves only a few countries with multiple time zones, and again, most of them are straightforward, with timezone matching administrative divisions of the countries: the correspondance is documented in the script we use to build the shapefile (see below).
 The rest of this section discusses the remaining cases, where the definition of the extent of a zone is open to interpretation.

 This country is covered by two tz timezones, Tashkent and Samarkand.
 There is not enough information in the tz data to figure out how Uzbekistan is divided between them.
 We use a separation along first-level administrative divisons that matches WTE.